mamba-org/micromamba-docker/README.md

 ### Running commands in Dockerfile within the conda environment

+While the conda environment is automatically activated for `docker run ...` commands, it is not automatically activated during build.
 To `RUN` a command from a conda environment within a Dockerfile, as explained in detail in the next two subsections, you *must*:

 1. Set `ARG MAMBA_DOCKERFILE_ACTIVATE=1` to activate the conda environment
 1. Use the 'shell' form of the `RUN` command